Freely-Given-org/.github/profile/README.md

 ## Software Applications

-- [BibleOrgSys](https://github.com/Freely-Given-org/BibleOrgSys): The *Bible Organisational System* (or *BOS*) is a Python library that reads, processes, and writes many kinds of B/C/V materials, especially including Bibles and Bible notes and commentaries.
+- [BibleOrgSys](https://github.com/Freely-Given-org/BibleOrgSys): The *Bible Organisational System* (or *BibleOrgSys* or *BOS*) is a Python library that reads, processes, and writes many kinds of B/C/V materials, especially including Bibles and Bible notes and commentaries.
 It can be used to quickly create a Python script to step through and process Bible "books", chapters, verses, etc.
 - [Biblelator](https://github.com/Freely-Given-org/Biblelator): A Python and TKinter Bible-translation editor based on the BibleOrgSys.
 Biblelator can read and write Bible "book" files in MyParatextProjects as well as in its native project folders.
 - [Scripted Bible Editor](https://github.com/Freely-Given-org/ScriptedBibleEditor): A Python ESFM/USFM batch editor that applies TSV edit tables to various books or verses as required.
 (This is used inside a makefile to create the OET Literal Version.)